 The Bachelor of Science in Public Health Education is an inter-disciplinary program crossing the departments of Natural Sciences, Nursing, Business, Psychology, Political Science and Sociology.
 The program is based upon 37 credit hours of core liberal arts and enriched core; 25 credit hours major prerequisites; 41 hours of cross-disciplinary major coursework.
 The program also provides 18 hours of free electives, allowing students the opportunity to earn a minor degree.
-Students will complete experiential field internships with clinical affiliates which currently include St. Joseph's Regional Medical Center, Paterson New Jersey, ADAPT of Essex County and TeleNurse Network and RWJBarnabas Health.
+Students will complete experiential field internships with clinical affiliates.